ThrowAwaySDXR11/Computer-Science/README.md

-# Computer-Science
+# Flash Game Portal
-This is an ongoing charts project for Computer Science PART 2.
+This is something I made in school when I was bored.
+Just adding cool flash games to it.